sfreed141/vct/README.md

 3. Good to go!

 ### Windows
 1. Install Visual Studio Community 2017.
-Make sure to install Visual C++.
+Make sure to install Visual C++ and enable the "Desktop development with C++" option.
 2. Clone (or download) [vcpkg](https://github.com/Microsoft/vcpkg) and follow installation directions.
 Then install glm, glfw3, and glew.
 3. Update the CMAKE_TOOLCHAIN_FILE variable in the CMakeSettings.json file.
 4. Good to go!